 Call Arnold & Itkin for a Confidential Consultation: (888) 493-1629

 At Arnold & Itkin, we believe negligent individuals should be held responsible for their actions.
 If you or a loved one has suffered a serious injury in a plant explosion accident, a lawyer from our firm can help.
 In order to collect financial compensation for your injury, you must be able to demonstrate that another person was negligent and that their careless behavior was directly responsible for your injury.

 Our attorneys are experienced in a multitude of injury-related legal fields and can help you obtain the financial compensation you need and deserve.
 We have recovered billions of dollars for accident victims.
 Let us put our experience to work for you!
 When you work with a lawyer from Arnold & Itkin, you can have peace of mind knowing that a high-quality, dedicated, and experienced attorney is on your side.

-Contact us at (888) 493-1629 for a free consultation!
-We'll lay out your options and help you take the next step with solid legal advice behind you.
-Contact Us for a Free Case Review
+Contact us at (888) 493-1629 for your free consultation.
+We'll lay out your options and help you make the right choices.